dss5201-2410/dashboard_sg/README.md

    - Display regions with the highest inbound/outbound population in a selected year.

 2. **Trend Analysis:**
-   - Analyze trends in population across town.
+   - Analyze trends in population across selected town(s).
-   - Use visualizations to highlight trends.
+   - Use visualizations to highlight the trends.